-Google instant gives you a list of highly sought after keywords or popular search, but for people who have just created a new website a guide to keyword research will explain all the steps you need to follow.
+Google instant gives you a list of highly sought-after keywords or popular searches, but for people who have just created a new website a guide to keyword research will explain all the steps you need to follow.

-Your best bet for rankings is to go after ‘low hanging fruit’ keywords,(read more about low hanging fruit here) these are low competition keywords which still bring in the visitors but you have a higher chance of attaining page one or two rankings in Google.
+Your best bet for rankings is to go after ‘low hanging fruit keywords,(read more about low hanging fruit here) these are low competition keywords that still bring in the visitors but you have a higher chance of attaining page one or two rankings in Google.

 This a lot more detailed than Google instant as it determines the number of searches, traffic, and competition each keyword holds.

 If I wanted to find keywords for “for example” affiliate marketing, the keyword tool will show me that the word is high competition and hard to rank for.